nvdla/doc/doc/integration_guide.rst

 After downloading, to understand more about the NVDLA design, you can try out the following:

+1) Set up the Linux environment with required tools.
+Review :ref:`env_setup`

+2) Select a configuration and build the hardware tree.
+Review :ref:`tree_build`

-1) Run a simulation using the included testbench.
+3) Run a simulation using the included testbench.
 A number of sanity tests are included in the repository.
 See :ref:`simulation_testbench`

-2) Synthesize the design to review area and timing in your library.
+4) Synthesize the design to review area and timing in your library.
 See :ref:`synthesis`.
 You will need to map RAM's to your RAM library.
 See :ref:`memories_sram`.
 And update timing contraints as appropriate for your technology.

-3) Open up the :ref:`performance_model` spreadsheet to look at performance with different NVDLA configurations.
+5) Open up the :ref:`performance_model` spreadsheet to look at performance with different NVDLA configurations.
 Configurable RTL is on the :doc:`roadmap`.

-4) Integrate the NVDLA RTL into your SoC.
+6) Integrate the NVDLA RTL into your SoC.
 The sanity tests that are run in the stand-alone NVDLA testbench can also be run at the SoC level and used to validate the integration.
    See :ref:`test_format`.